-Soils on this ecological site are typically shallow to moderately deep, well drained to somewhat excessively drained Inceptisols or shallow Ultisols.
-The depth to unweathered or partially weathered bedrock is less than 40 inches, with representative examples being much shallower to bedrock.
-Parent materials are residuum derived from weathering-resistant acidic igneous or metamorphic rock, such as phyllite, schist, gneiss, dacite, or rhyolite.
+Soils on this ecological site are typically very deep to moderately deep, well drained Ultisols.
+Parent materials are residuum derived from acidic igneous or metamorphic rock, such as phyllite, schist, gneiss, dacite, rhyolite, quartzite, and other weathering-resistant rocks.
+The available water storage capacity of the profile is 4 inches or greater and the depth to unweathered or partially weathered bedrock is usually greater than 40 inches.

 Soils on this ecological site are typically rocky or gravelly.
 Areas of exposed rock, or large boulders, may sit at the surface in places.
-Representative particle size families include loamy-skeletal and coarse-loamy families.
-The available water storage capacity of the profile is generally 4 inches or less.

-Reaction in the subsoil is typically strongly acid to extremely acid (pH 3.5 to 5.5).
-In the surface layers, reaction varies with land use and management.
-Under low input or forested conditions, it generally falls somewhere between pH 3.5 and 6.0..
+Representative particle size families include fine-loamy and fine families.
+Reaction is typically strongly acid to very strongly acid throughout (pH 4.5 to 5.5).
 Base saturation is less than 35 percent in the subsoil.

-Soils on this ecological site have a mesic soil temperature regime, which is characterized by a mean annual soil temperature is 8°C to 15°C and a winter to summer temperature differential of 6°C or more in the subsoil.
+Soils on this ecological site have a thermic soil temperature regime, which is characterized by a mean annual soil temperature of 15°C to 22°C and a winter to summer temperature differential of 6°C or more in the subsoil.

-Modal taxa include: Typic Dystrudepts, Lithic Dystrudepts
+Modal taxa include: Typic Hapludults